-The truth table shows that A V \sim B is true in three cases and false in one case.
+The truth table shows that A V ~B is true in three cases and false in one case.
 If you are wondering what the point of this is, here is one way to interpret/apply this table.
 Suppose it is the last day of the baseball season and two teams, who are not playing each other, are competing for the final playoff spot.
 Anaheim (The Los Angeles Angels of Anaheim) will make the playoffs if it wins its game or if Boston (The Boston Red Sox) does not win its game.
 (Anaheim owns the tie-breaker; if both teams win, or if both teams lose, then Anaheim gets the playoff spot.)
-If "A" is the statement "Anaheim wins its game" and "B" is that "Boston wins its game," then A V \sim B represents the situation "Anaheim wins its game or Boston does not win its game."
+If "A" is the statement "Anaheim wins its game" and "B" is that "Boston wins its game," then A V ~B represents the situation "Anaheim wins its game or Boston does not win its game."
 The truth table shows us the different scenarios related to Anaheim making the playoffs.
 In the first row, both teams win, so it is true that Anaheim makes the playoffs.
-In the second row, Anaheim wins and Boston does not, so it is true that Anaheim makes the playoffs.
 In the third row, Anaheim does not win its game and Boston wins its game, so it is false that Anaheim makes the playoffs.
 In the fourth row, neither teams win, so it is true that Anaheim makes the playoffs.

-Create a truth table for this statement: $(\sim A) \land B$.
+Try It Now 4 Create a truth table for this statement: $(\sim A) \land B$.

-Create a truth table for the statement A \wedge ~(B V C).
+Create a truth table for the statement A $\Lambda \sim$ (B V C).